 23) Sage green kitchens

 Sage green had a softer presence than the stronger reds and browns used elsewhere in the home.
 It gave kitchens a calmer feel while still fitting the warm, inviting mood many people wanted at the time.
-Among older looks from that period, this is one that has returned in a much more refined way.
+Among older looks from that period, this one has returned in a much more refined form.

 24) Busy textured walls